redBorder/redborder-documentation/docs/manager/more_in_detail/ch5_dashboards_view.md

 - **Sensor**: Shows the configuration of the sensors.
 - **Cluster**: Shows the status of services in each **manager** associated with the platform.
 - **Alarm**: Shows the set of alarms that have been activated at some point.
+Also, provides direct access to the alarm configuration panel.
+- **Hardware info**: Displays information regarding the device (chassis, processor, pcie).
-- **Hardware info and status**: Shows the current status of a specific network device.
+- **Hardware status**: Indicates if the device is functioning correctly along with an identifying image of it.
 - **Monitor**: Monitors a specific hardware property of network devices.

 ## Time machine